TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Girls

-Shop AllMoving &. groovingBig savings on athletic styles?
-Winning!25% OFF Champion apparelselect styles | Excluded from coupons.UP TO 40% OFF Xersion apparelselect styles Get 'em while they're hauteThe best names in beauty have everything you need to look and feel your best.
-UP TO 15% OFF Salon haircareselect stylesBeauty Trending Right NowExcluded from coupons.UP TO 50% OFFBedroom essentials that take you from A to Zzzzzs.select styles
+Shop AllMenWomenGirlsBoysUP TO 40% OFF Easy, breezy styles Update your summer highlight reel with cool looks from head to toe.select stylesCasual Apparel for HimCasual Apparel for HerStock smart!More basics means more time between loads!select stylesBUY 1 GET 1 50% OFF\*Women's bras20% OFFMen's underwearBUY 1 GET 1 50% OFF\*Girls' socks &. underwearBUY 1 GET 1 50% OFF\*Boys' socks &. underwearGet 'em while they're hauteThe best names in beauty have everything you need to look and feel your best.
+UP TO 15% OFF Salon haircareselect stylesBeauty Trending Right NowExcluded from coupons.UP TO 40% OFF Kitchen essentialsMeal prep made easy?
+Now you're cooking!select styles

 *   Shop All

-*   Mattresses
+*   Cookware

-*   Sheets
+*   Kitchen Appliances

-*   Mattress Pads
+*   Cutlery &.
+Kitchen Knives

-*   Pillows
+*   Food Storage

-Shop AllWomenMenBaby &.
+Shop AllMoving &. groovingBig savings on athletic styles?
+Winning!25% OFF Champion apparelselect styles | Excluded from coupons.UP TO 40% OFF Xersion apparelselect styles WomenMenBaby &.
 KidsShoes

-\*Buy one item at regular price, get the second item of equal or lesser value for 50% off or free, while supplies last.
+\***For BOGO offer**: Buy one item at regular price, get the second item of equal or lesser value for either 50% off or free, as advertised in the specific offer.
 Some items must be same category of merchandise or same gender.
-See store associate or jcp.com for details.
+See store associate or jcp.com for details. **For coupon offer:** **Coupon** **required.** Some restrictions and exclusions apply.
+See coupon for details.
+Prices shown reflect coupon discount.

 Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 20 total items loaded in Media GalleryFollow @jcpenney Recommended for You